thoughtspot/rest-api-sdk/sdks/typescript/docs/VariableApi.md

 # **searchVariables**
 > Array<Variable> searchVariables(searchVariablesRequest)

  Search variables    Version: 26.4.0.cl or later   Allows searching for variables in ThoughtSpot.
 Requires ADMINISTRATION role.
 The CAN_MANAGE_VARIABLES permission allows you to manage Formula Variables in the current organization scope.
-The API endpoint supports searching variables by: * Variable identifier (ID or name) * Variable type * Name pattern (case-insensitive, supports % for wildcard)  The search results can be formatted in three ways: * METADATA - Returns only variable metadata (default) * METADATA_AND_VALUES - Returns variable metadata and values  The values can be filtered by scope: * org_identifier * principal_identifier * model_identifier
+The API endpoint supports searching variables by: * Variable identifier (ID or name) * Variable type * Name pattern (case-insensitive, supports % for wildcard)  The search results can be formatted in three ways: * METADATA - Returns only variable metadata (default) * METADATA_AND_VALUES - Returns variable metadata and values  The values can be filtered by scope: * org_identifier * principal_identifier * model_identifier   **Warning**: Do not set `record_size` to `-1`.
+On ThoughtSpot instances with a large number of objects or users, this can lead to slow responses, excessive logging, and out-of-memory failures.
+Specify an explicit `record_size` and iterate through pages programmatically.

 ### Example